 If you’re a Canadian resident who owns—or is considering purchasing—a cottage or recreational property within Canada, these frequently asked tax questions may help you make decisions around your property:

 With the increased demand for cottage rentals, we’re considering renting out our cottage.
 Are there any income tax implications?

 Yes.
-When you begin renting a personal property, other than incidentally or occasionally, you’re considered to have changed the use of that property for income tax purposes.
-This means that where you convert your cottage to a rental property, you will be deemed to have disposed of your cottage at fair market value (FMV) and tax will need to be computed on the difference between the FMV of the cottage at the time of the change in use and its adjusted cost base (ACB).
+When you begin renting a personal property other than incidentally or occasionally, you’re considered to have changed the use of that property for income tax purposes.
+This means that when you convert your cottage to a rental property, you will be deemed to have disposed of your cottage at fair market value (FMV) and tax will need to be computed on the difference between the FMV of the cottage at the time of the change in use and its adjusted cost base (ACB).
 Any resulting capital gain may be reduced or eliminated by using the principal residence exemption.

-However, you can make an election to defer the deemed disposition on a change in use to a later year.
+However, you can choose to defer the deemed disposition on a change in use to a later year.
 By making this election, it may also be possible to continue to designate the property as a qualifying principal residence for up to four years, or even longer in the appropriate circumstances.
 There are specific guidelines for making this election and care must be taken not to inadvertently rescind it.

 If we rent out our cottage, are we able to claim expenses against the revenue earned?

 Yes.
 While the revenues earned from renting your cottage are taxable, you can claim applicable expenses to offset this income.
 Expenses can include a reasonable portion of the operating expenses for the cottage, as well as costs directly associated with renting the property (such as cleaning, advertising, commissions or fees paid to rental agents, and property management fees).
 You may also be eligible to claim depreciation, referred to as capital cost allowance (CCA) for income tax purposes, against the rental income.